-You will not be able to access this module if you don't have Mentor and/or Departmental support to complete the necessary appraisals, log-numbers and monthly reports.
-Please contact the module leader if you have any queries relating to this
+You will not be able to access this module if you do not have a Mentor and/or Departmental support to complete the necessary appraisals, log-numbers and monthly reports.
+Please contact the Module Leader if you have any queries relating to this.

 Rationale for the use, adaptation and development of CT acquisition protocols in diagnostic and radiotherapy CT units.
 Consideration for patient preparation including:

 - Head, neck, neurology & ear, nose and throat (ENT)

 - Cancer staging (neck. chest, abdomen & pelvis)

 - Respiratory (pulmonary embolism / lung cancer/ 4DCT)

 - Cardiac imaging (fundamental knowledge)

 - Consideration for organization and management of CT service provision

 - Ethical and legal issues relating to CT practice, to include Ionising Radiation (Medical Exposures) Regulations (2000) (IR(ME)R) and Ionising Radiation Regulations (IRR) (1999).

 - Evaluate patient care, preparation and quality enhancement to service delivery